 Missionary Pursued JESUS Film Translation

 People began to suggest that Ken pursue a Songhai translation of the JESUS film.
-Part of the vision of the JESUS Film Project®, a ministry of Campus Crusade for Christ, is to equip local churches throughout the world with a practical tool to communicate the gospel to people who speak even the least common of languages.
+Part of the vision of the JESUS Film Project®, a ministry of Cru, is to equip local churches throughout the world with a practical tool to communicate the gospel to people who speak even the least common of languages.

 And that's exactly what Ken's ministry needed.